 Next, append the following two lines at the end of the file:

 deb http://nginx.org/packages/mainline/ubuntu/ xenial nginx deb-src http://nginx.org/packages/mainline/ubuntu/ xenial nginx

 Then, add the repository key.
 The key is there so Ubuntu can validate that the packages downloading from Nginx’s repository are trusted:

 Start Nginx and add it to automatically start on your system start-up using:

-Congratulation’s!
+Congratulations!
 You have successfully installed Nginx.
-Thanks for using this tutorial for installing latest stable version of Nginx mainline version web server on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Nginx web site.
+Thanks for using this tutorial for installing the latest stable version of the Nginx mainline version web server on the Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you check the official Nginx website.